 A commemorative coin issue was approved to celebrate the 300th anniversary of the founding of the colony of Connecticut.
-The design for the 1935 Connecticut Tercentenary Half Dollar would be quite striking art Deco representations of an oak tree and bald eagle.
+The design for the 1935 Connecticut Tercentenary Half Dollar (Buy on eBay) would be quite striking art Deco representations of an oak tree and bald eagle.

 The reverse of the coin (which Mint records actually refer to as the obverse) features a bald eagle with particularly stark and minimalistic features.
 The inscriptions read “United States of America”, “E Pluribus Unum”, and “Half Dollar”.
 Both sides of the coin were designed by Henry Kreis.